Course

-OpenAI just released GPT-4.1, a new family of models built specifically for developers.
+OpenAI recently released GPT-4.1, a new family of models built specifically for coding tasks.
 I’m just as confused as everyone else about the naming jump from GPT-4.5 to GPT-4.1, but thankfully, the benchmarks don’t also go backward—on the contrary.

 GPT-4.1 comes in three sizes: GPT-4.1, GPT-4.1 Mini, and GPT-4.1 Nano.
 All three support up to 1 million tokens of context and bring notable improvements in coding, instruction following, and long-context comprehension.
 They’re also cheaper and faster than previous releases.